Configuring a Captive Portal

 IP Address Object

-• Used for multiple IP addresses that people will log in to that are not within a range.
+• Used for multiple IP addresses that people will sign in to that are not within a range.

-• Not recommended for network connected devices like printers, projectors, or cameras.
+• Not recommended for network devices like printers, projectors, or cameras.

 • Add a list of IP Addresses in School Manager > Filtering > Object Pools